 1. Handheld Vacuum

-The handheld vacuum cleaner is good for cleaning hard-to-reach places.
-Think of your car, between the couch cushions, and underneath the bed.
+The handheld vacuum cleaner can clean in hard-to-reach places.
+Think of your car, between the couch cushions and underneath the bed.
 You can even use this handy machine for cleaning corners in rooms for a thorough clean.

 - Not good for general cleaning, as it would take too long.